frobnitzem/nightly/README.md

 More details are provided below.

-## Config description files

-The configuration process for each build has 5 steps:
+## Build Process

+The build takes place in `build_dir` = `$WORK/buildID`.
+All build scripts are launched from this directory.

+Both `build_dir` and `buildID` are available to the templates in case they need absolute paths.
+No files should be changed outside this directory, however.

+The `build.py` script carries out these steps, aborting the process on error:

-1. mkdir/cd to `$WORK/buildID` and run `templates/clone.sh <git repo dir> <commit>`
+1. mkdir `build_dir` and run `templates/clone.sh <git repo dir> <commit>`
    - this script should clone picongpu at the specified commit into `picongpu`
-   - its output is captured to clone.log
+   - its output is captured to `clone.log`
    - nonzero return aborts the build

-2. cd to `$WORK/buildID` and run `templates/setup.sh <unpacked buildID tuple>`
+2. create shell scripts in `build_dir`
+   - `templates/<machine>.env.sh.j2 % buildID tuple` ~> `env.sh`
+     * this is for you to re-use to setup the compile / run shell environment
+   - `templates/setup.sh.j2 % buildID tuple` ~> `setup.sh`
+   - `templates/build.sh.j2 % buildID tuple` ~> `build.sh`
+   - This step has no separate logfile.
+Only `status.txt` records its completion.

+3. execute `./setup.sh`
    - this script should copy-in the physics problem at the required commit hash
-   - its output is captured to setup.log
+   - its output is captured to `setup.log`
    - nonzero return aborts the build

-3. create the `$WORK/buildID/env.sh` file to set compile / run shell environment and the `$WORK/buildID/build.sh` file that will run the build
-   - the first is generated from `templates/<machine>.env.sh.j2 % buildID tuple`
-   - the second is generated from `templates/build.sh.j2 % buildID tuple`
-   - no separate logfile, only `status.txt` records completion

-4. cd to `$WORK/buildID` and execute `./build.sh` (no args)
+4. execute `./build.sh`
    - this script should do:
      * source env.sh
      * run pic-create
      * mkdir + cd to `build`
      * execute cmake
-  - output is captured by build.log
+  - output is captured by `build.log`
   - nonzero return code indicates an error

 5. report success / failure to `$WORK/builds.csv`

-The run process after successful builds has the following steps:

-1. manually create the working directory as `$WORK/buildID/runID/`
+## Run Process

+Runs take place in `run_dir` = `$WORK/buildID/runID`.
+All run scripts are launched from this directory.

+All the variables, `build_dir`, `run_dir`, `buildID`, and `runID` are available to the templates in case they need absolute paths.
+No files should be changed outside `run_dir`, however.

+The `run.py` script carries out these steps, aborting the process on error:

+1. mkdir `run_dir` and create its shell scripts
+   - `templates/<machine>.run.sh.j2 % runID tuple` ~> `run.sh`
-2. create the job submit script and submit to batch queue
+     * this script should create a batch script and submit it to the queue
-   - `templates/submit.sh.j2 % runID tuple`
+   - `templates/results.sh.j2 % runID tuple` ~> `results.sh`
-   - this script is copied into `$WORK/buildID/runID/submit.sh`
+     * This script is run later to check run results.
+     * This script may report extra information as a whitespace-delimited file, "results.txt".
+     * It should be idempotent, returning 99 if the run has not completed yet.

+2. execute `./run.sh`
+   - its output is captured to `run.log`
+   - nonzero return aborts the run

-3. update the `status.txt` and `$WORK/runs.csv` file
+3. report success / failure to `$WORK/runs.csv` file

+## Results Process

+The `results.py` program simply works through all run directories that are incomplete and executes their `results.sh` script (from within the `run_dir`).
+As usual, script output is logged to `results.log`.

+It reports success / failure to `$WORK/results.csv` file.
+It also checks whether a `results.txt` file exists.
+If so, it treats it as a whitespace-separated list.
+It tokenizes the list, and appends it to the entry in `$WORK/results.csv`.

+Note that this only scans runs in the `runs.csv` file that are not already present (or are present, but marked incomplete).
+To mark a run incomplete, `results.sh` should return 99.

-# Output Documentation
+# List of Output Files

-Running the testing system will use config options to generate input directories, runscripts, and jobs.
-It will then add this info to `started.csv` and launch those jobs.

-The job itself updates `status.txt` in its own directory.
-At any time, the `summary.sh` script can be run to update the final `completed.csv` file.
+* `build.py` logs to `$WORK/builds.csv`
+* `run.py` logs to `$WORK/runs.csv`
+* `results.py` logs to `$WORK/results.csv`

 ## Output data